rivue/Gamified-Study-Tool/README.md

-    ✅ hide header / footer from game when user is playing a game ✅ remove timer, likes, clouds, and diamonds from game screen ✅ add X button to exit out of game and navigate back to game / course map
+    ✅ hide header / footer from game when user is playing a game ✅ remove timer, likes, clouds, and diamonds from game screen ✅ add X button to exit out of game and navigate back to game / course map ✅ figured out why a room name of the name of the library kept generating and fixed it

     rag stuff:
     1) give whole textbook to gpt to "split up" ✅